Predators' Subban fined $2K for embellishment

 The money from Subban's fine will go the NHL players' emergency assistance fund.

-Nashville will be facing either the Anaheim Ducks or Edmonton Oilers in the Western Conference finals.
+Nashville will be facing the Anaheim Ducks in the Western Conference finals.